root-project/web/topical/index.md

 ## CERNLib

 The CERN Program Library was a large collection of general-purpose programs written in FORTRAN.
-It is deprecated for many years but mainy algorithms it implemented at that time were back-ported to ROOT.
+It is deprecated for many years but many algorithms it implemented at that time were back-ported to ROOT.
 That's why
 [a link to the pdf version of the CERNLib manual](https://root.cern.ch/sites/d35c7d8c.web.cern.ch/files/cernlib.pdf){:target="_blank"}
 is kept here.